-We track, trend, and analyze our employee and contractor health and safety performance.
+We track, trend, and analyze employee and contractor health and safety performance.
 We use leading and lagging indicators to pinpoint opportunities for improvement to our safety program.
-We track fatalities, lost time incidents, total recordable incidents, near misses and their respective rates.
+We track fatalities, lost time incidents, total recordable incidents, near misses, and their respective rates.

-In 2019, Antero Resources and Antero Midstream work locations experienced zero employee or contractor fatalities, a combined employee and contractor Lost Time Incident Rate (LTIR) of 0.035, a 75% reduction since 2016.
-The combined Antero employee and contractor Total Recordable Rate (TRIR) of 0.369, represents a 47% improvement since 2016.
-In 2019, Antero Midstream's employee and contractor TRIR and LTIR was 0.547 and 0.055 respectively.
+In 2019, Antero Resources had an employee and contractor Lost Time Incident Rate (LTIR) of 0.026, an 83% decline from 2016.
+Antero Resources and Antero Midstream work locations experienced zero employee or contractor fatalities, a combined employee and contractor LTIR of 0.035, a 75% reduction on a combined basis since 2016.
+The Antero Resources employee and contractor Total Recordable Incident Rate (TRIR) of 0.285 represents a 53% reduction from 2016.
+The combined Antero employee and contractor TRIR of 0.285 represents a 47% improvement since 2016.
 In comparison, the 2019 ISNetworld onshore oil and gas benchmark averages for our industry are 0.32 LTIR and 0.95 TRIR.
-As part of our Behavior-Based Safety program, we track and evaluate near misses - those events that did not result in injury, illness, or damage, inclusive of spills, but under slightly different circumstances, would have had the potential to do so.
+As part of our behavior-based safety program, we track and evaluate near misses-those events that did not result in injury, illness, or damage, inclusive of spills, but under slightly different circumstances, would have had the potential to do so.

-Figure 10: Antero Midstream Health & Safety Performance Metrics (incidents per exposure hours)
+Figure 12: Health & Safety Performance Metrics (incidents per exposure hours)